sampsyo/cs6120/content/blog/2019-11-13-llvm-autovec/index.md

 We evaluated our autovectorizer across a range of small benchmarks containing loops.
+We ran experiments on a ThinkPad T410 with an Intel Core i7-620M processor and 8GB of RAM.
 We constructed our benchmarks so that all loops can be vectorized according to the rather stringent vectorization conditions, which disallows indexing arrays with anything other than the inductive variable or loop-invariant data.

 The results below are measured across three runs.
 Note that DEF is the configuration without any optimizations (`-O0`), while OPT is the configuration with only our autovectorizer enabled.